nextjournal/clerk/notebooks/markdown.md

 (def sliced (update parsed :content #(take 10 %)))
 ```

 and render back to hiccup with customisable elements.

+At present, Clerk will split top level forms which are grouped togetehr under the same cell, this is to guarantee that Clerk's dependency analysys among forms will still effectively avoid needless recomputations when code changes.

 ```clj
 (def hiccup